Telltale Games: Development model

 With Batman: The Telltale Series and most of the episodic adventure games released later, Telltale added a "Crowd Play" feature that can be used by those that stream their playthroughs on services like Twitch.
 Through Crowd Play, viewers can vote for an option for the streamer to select.
 While mainly a developer, Telltale also verified its self-publishing ethos; the only classic developer-publisher relationship was with Ubisoft for the CSI video game franchise.
-They have struck financial arrangements with GameTap for the first two seasons of the rebooted Sam & Max games, but their publishing arrangements have been chiefly made after the games were already completed and had already been sold via digital distribution.
+They have struck financial arrangements with GameTap for the first two seasons of the rebooted Sam & Max games, but its publishing arrangements have been chiefly made after the games were already completed and had already been sold via digital distribution.

 Telltale aimed to present itself on as many digital platforms and avenues as possible.
 It has released games through GameTap; on Microsoft Windows and OS X, through Steam and similar services, plus its own online store, on Wii via WiiWare and disc, on Xbox 360, via Xbox Live Arcade and disc, on PlayStation 3 through PlayStation Network and disc, on iPhone and iPad through iTunes, on PlayStation Vita, and on Kindle Fire HDX.
-Though Telltale normally port their own games to other systems, CSI: 3 Dimensions of Murder was ported to the PlayStation 2 by Ubisoft Sofia, and Bone: Out from Boneville was ported to Mac OS by Vanbrio.
+Though Telltale normally ports its own games to other systems, CSI: 3 Dimensions of Murder was ported to the PlayStation 2 by Ubisoft Sofia, and Bone: Out from Boneville was ported to Mac OS by Vanbrio.
 Telltale was one of the companies who Sony confirmed pledged PlayStation 4 third-party support at the PlayStation Meeting 2013.
 Telltale had also committed to developing and re-releasing seasons for the Nintendo Switch.
-Stauffer stated that there were no restrictions on what games they can bring to the Switch due to content, but they were focusing on their more recent, family-friendly games like Minecraft: Story Mode, Batman, and Guardians of the Galaxy only due to ease of porting these to the Switch, while older games like The Walking Dead required more effort to port.
+Stauffer stated that there were no restrictions on what games they can bring to the Switch due to content, but it was focusing on its more recent, family-friendly games like Minecraft: Story Mode, Batman, and Guardians of the Galaxy only due to ease of porting these to the Switch, while older games like The Walking Dead required more effort to port.